Can self-help perpetuate injustice?

 This is one of the things that has driven many Mexican people to immigrate to the United States.
 In many cases, coming to the United States is the only real hope they have to support their family.

-I doubt that very few (if any) of the proponents of NAFTA planned to destroy Mexico’s corn market and undermine the livelihood of Mexican farmers.
+I doubt that very few (if any) of the proponents of NAFTA planned to destroy Mexico’s corn market.
+Nor did they plan to undermine the livelihood of Mexican farmers.
 Nevertheless, NAFTA indeed strapped metaphorical weights onto the legs of many Mexican families.

 In cases like the ones I have described above, it is radically missing the point to tell people that they need to pull themselves up by their boot straps.
 And it is also missing the point to tell people suffering in these ways to think positively, or work harder, or that God helps those who help themselves.

 In these cases, it is our moral responsibility to examine how we have knowingly or unknowingly been complicit in profiting from historical inequities.
 And we must work for a society that supports everyone’s ability to be a full participant in society.

 The Weight of Low Compassion

 One of the biggest weights we place on one another is the weight of low compassion.
 This weight is often a direct result of the myths of American Individualism.

 Life is difficult.
 Almost all of us experience tragedies that cause us suffering.
 When people are suffering, the moral and loving thing to do is to sit with them in their suffering.
 Unfortunately, another myth of American Individualism often prevents us from being able to do this well.

 American Individualism suggests that success is the most important thing.
 And it further suggests that if we try hard enough, we can be successful.
 This is a myth, and it is a mistake to think this way about human beings.
 (I wrote here about a time in my life that caused me to stop believing in this myth and to embrace vulnerability and compassion.)

 When we expect people to get over suffering and tragedy quickly and get on with their life, we are failing to treat each other morally.